ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 =================================================================================
 Limited Area Model (:term:`LAM`) Grids:  Predefined and User-Generated Options
 =================================================================================
-In order to set up the workflow and generate an experiment with the UFS SRW App, the user must choose between four predefined :term:`FV3`-:term:`LAM` grids or generate a user-defined grid.
+In order to set up the workflow and generate an experiment with the SRW Application, the user must choose between various predefined :term:`FV3`-:term:`LAM` grids or generate a user-defined grid.
-At this time, full support will only be provided to those using one of the four predefined grids supported in this release.
-However, preliminary information is provided at the end of this chapter that describes how users can leverage the SRW App workflow scripts to generate their own user-defined grid.
+At this time, full support is only provided to those using one of the four predefined grids supported in the v2.0.0 release, but other predefined grids are available (see :numref:`Section %s <PredefGrid>` for more detail).
+Preliminary information is also provided at the end of this chapter describing how users can leverage the SRW App workflow scripts to generate their own user-defined grid.
 Currently, this feature is not fully supported and is "use at your own risk."

 Predefined Grids
 =================
-The UFS SRW App release includes four predefined limited area model (:term:`LAM`) grids to choose between prior to configuring an experiment and generating a workflow.
-To select a predefined grid, the ``PREDEF_GRID_NAME`` variable within the ``config.sh`` script needs to be set to one of the following four options:
+The SRW App v2.0.0 release includes four predefined limited area model (:term:`LAM`) grids.
+To select a supported predefined grid, the ``PREDEF_GRID_NAME`` variable within the ``config.sh`` script must be set to one of the following four options:

 * ``RRFS_CONUS_3km``
-* ``SUBCONUS_Ind_3km``
 * ``RRFS_CONUS_13km``
 * ``RRFS_CONUS_25km``
+* ``SUBCONUS_Ind_3km``

 These four options are provided for flexibility related to compute resources and supported physics options.
+Other predefined grids are listed :ref:`here <PredefGrid>`.
 The high-resolution 3-km :term:`CONUS` grid generally requires more compute power and works well with three of the four supported physics suites (see :numref:`Table %s <GridPhysicsCombos>`).
 Low-resolution grids (i.e., 13-km and 25-km domains) require less compute power and should generally be used with the fourth supported physics suite: ``FV3_GFS_v16``.

-..
-   COMMENT: FV3_WoFS can run on a 13-km and 25-km grid according to Yunheng.
-Can the HRRR and RRFS_v1beta also run on the 13-km and 25-km grids?
-Why is FV3_GFS_v16 preferred?
-Because it has cumulus physics?

 .. _GridPhysicsCombos: